smilies-polito/NWN_CElegans_VPC_model/README.md

 # NWN\_CElegans\_VPC\_model

-This reposity contains a computational model of The Vulval Precursor Cells (VPC) specification between the L3 and L4 stages of larval  development in C. Elegans.
+This repository contains a computational model of The Vulval Precursor Cells (VPC) specification between the L3 and L4 stages of larval development in C. Elegans.

 The model is based on the use of the Nets-Within-Nets Petri Nets formalism.
 Its goal is to show the potential of this formalism in the description and simulation of ontogenetic processes.